 Issaquah's Local System

-The City of Issaquah posts flood phase information (typically Phase 2 or higher) on its:
+Along with King County's alert system (sign up online), the City of Issaquah posts flood phase information (typically Phase 2 or higher) on its:

 Using the upstream gauge in Hobart, Issaquah's Flood Warning System can usually provide three to four hours lead-time (depending on your location and the extent of the flooding).